top of page

 EA 36892

-Fibre brush held together with bitumen at one end, and bound with cord.
+Fibre brush held together with bitumen at one end and tied with cord.

 Length: 21.5 cm